RayHightower/RayHightower.com/_posts/2016-01-18-firefox-404-lunrjs.markdown

 ### Lessons Learned

-Key takeaways from this experience.
+Key takeaways from this experience:

 * Firefox, Chrome, and Safari handle JavaScript differently.
 Always be testing.